The most mysterious place in every US state

 Nebraska: Museum of Shadows, Omaha

-Home to what has been labelled the world’s largest collection of verified haunted artefacts, the Museum of Shadows might be one of the most possessed museums ever created.
+Home to what has been labeled the world’s largest collection of verified haunted artifacts, the Museum of Shadows might be one of the most possessed museums ever created.
 Reports of visitors being physically touched, seeing spirits and hearing disembodied voices in the building are not uncommon, and a resident poltergeist has also been caught misbehaving on camera.
 The Omaha venue offers a range of experiences for those plucky enough to partake, from ghost tours enhanced with paranormal investigating equipment to the Sit Challenge, where you’ll spend 10 minutes alone in a completely dark room to monitor otherworldly activity.

 CloudOnePhoto/Shutterstock